cmtchssn/Dissertation/README.md

 I'm at least where I started on Tuesday.
 I've got a UI that doesn't affect size, and only affects the one time sphere.
 I'll have a meeting with Jesse tomorrow and hope he can help.

+### Day 055
+I have an idea.
+I will make a scriptable object with the values from the time menu sliders.
+Then use the spheres to grab data from the scriptable object when neccessary.
+This seriously seems like the right thing to do, but my sliders don't change anything now.
+I don't know how to explain it.
+If I understood my coroutines better, maybe I could figure it out.
+I'll look up more on how scriptable objects interact later.

+I finally fucking did it!!
+I use the scriptable object to set the values of any timeSphere in the scene.
+When I enter a spaceSphere trigger to select it, I find the parent of the spaceSphere and the child at index 0 of the timeAndSpace object to set a bool to true.
+That means I'm touching this spaceSphere and its sibling is this timeSphere, and the sliders should update this timeSphere only and it freaking works!
+I only tested 2 timeAndSpace objects so far in the scene, but they worked great!
+Now, for some reason one of them is triggering audio to play twice, I think is has to do with a triggerexit issue, but I'll deal with that later.
+Now I can make my first etude!
+Woohoo!

 ---

 ### Jesse Meeting 001